Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Abstract

 \section{Abstract}

-Large language models exhibit uneven performance across languages, with substantial gaps between high- and low-resource languages.
-We present a framework for enhancing monolingual capabilities of LLMs in underrepresented languages while preserving their general-purpose performance through targeted fine-tuning of language-specific subnetworks.
-Our approach identifies language-specific neurons using Language Activation Probability Entropy and fine-tunes only the weights associated with these neurons, a dedicated subnetwork, on target-language data.
-Experiments on \textsc{Llama-3.1-8B} and \textsc{Mistral-Nemo-12B} across 12 mid- and low-resource languages demonstrate that our method consistently outperforms full fine-tuning, FFN-only fine-tuning, LoRA adaptation, and random subset fine-tuning baselines while efficiently updating only up to 1\% of model parameters.
-Beyond performance improvements, we observe enhanced favorable training dynamics, cross-lingual representational alignment, and systematic weight update changes.
-To facilitate future research, we release language-specific neuron identifications for over 100 languages as well as our adaptation pipeline, offering a cost-effective pathway for adapting state-of-the-art models to underrepresented languages.
+Large language models (LLMs) exhibit substantial performance disparities across languages, particularly between high- and low-resource settings.
+We propose a framework for improving performance in underrepresented languages while preserving general-purpose capabilities via targeted fine-tuning of sparse, language-associated subnetworks.
+Our approach identifies language-relevant neurons using Language Activation Probability Entropy (LAPE), an information-theoretic metric that reliably captures language-specific activation patterns, and fine-tunes only the corresponding weights.
+Experiments on \textsc{Llama-3.1-8B}, \textsc{Mistral-Nemo-12B}, and \textsc{Aya-Expanse-8B} across 12 mid- and low-resource languages show that our method consistently outperforms full fine-tuning, FFN-only fine-tuning, LoRA, IA$^3$, and random-subset baselines while updating only 0.2--1\% of model parameters.
+We further show that sparse, neuron-targeted fine-tuning can inject new language capabilities without catastrophic forgetting, with potential applicability to other model capabilities.
+Mechanistic analyses of weight updates and internal representations reveal asymmetric roles of FFN projections in language adaptation and improved cross-lingual alignment.
+Finally, we release language neuron sets for over 100 languages together with our adaptation pipeline, enabling a cost-effective path for extending LLMs to underrepresented languages.